craigallen/one-happy-thing/README.md

 An inspirational quote generator using HTML, CSS, & JavaScript.

-Originally built using the tutorial here (How to build a random quote generator with JavaScript and HTML, for absolute beginners):
+Originally built using the tutorial here:

+##How to build a random quote generator with JavaScript and HTML, for absolute beginners

 https://medium.freecodecamp.com/creating-a-bare-bones-quote-generator-with-javascript-and-html-for-absolute-beginners-5264e1725f08?gi=c6279ea147eb#.wddke6bf9